This is my mega-post about MLM Success.

 # 3: Determine Your Why

-Spend some time and clearly define your why.
+Spend the time to clearly define your why.
 This is your real reason for doing the business.
 It’s what sets your world on fire.
 It’s not money either, it’s what you would do with the money.
 Put some serious thought into your WHY.

-For example, my why is to create a summer camp for kids to teach entrepreneurship.
+For example, my why is to create a summer camp for kids to teach entrepreneurship and create an animal rescue.
 My MLM Business will give me the time and money to do that.
 That is my big goal, what motivates me to persist and put in the work.

 One of the best things you can do is create a vision board.
-Cut out photos that match your goals and paste them onto a poster board.
+Cut out photos that match your goals and paste them onto your vision board.
 Post this vision board in your bedroom at look at it every day.

 # 4: Develop Your Game-Plan